sai-pallavi-2003/FriendShip-Zone/README.md

 # FriendShip-Zone
-This is a basic multi page HTML website where in various features of HTML have been displayed.
+This is a basic multi page HTML website wherein various features of HTML have been displayed.

 **Features included**